-7. When the milk reaches a desired consistency, switch off the stove.
+7. When the milk reaches a desired consistency, turn off the stove.
 Garnish with ghee fried nuts.

 - 3 cups full fat milk

-- Pinch of saffron / kesar (skip if using food color)
+- 1 Pinch saffron or kesar (skip if using food color) (optional)

-- 2 tbsp chopped nuts (cashews, pistas and almonds for garnishing)
+- 2 tablespoons nuts chopped (cashews, pistas and almonds for garnishing)